CIDARLAB/3DuF/README.md

 Neptune / Parchmint interoperability notes:
 - Neptune LFR user-designed parts (`DIYCOMPONENT`) load as built-in black-box placeholders, so they remain visible without a custom library entry.
 - Component `position` is stored as the geometric / rotation center.
 PORT, VIA, and VALVE glyphs draw at that center.
-- PORT and VALVE expose four center-relative cardinal ports (1 top, 2 right, 3 bottom, 4 left) for channel attachment.
+- PORT exposes one center connection handle.
+VALVE still has four center-relative cardinals (1 top, 2 right, 3 bottom, 4 left) for channel attachment.
 - MINT entity aliases such as `IN MUX` / `OUT MUX` and `CELL TRAP` / `CELL TRAPPER` are normalized on load.
 - FLOW and CONTROL layers from Parchmint open on the **same physical level** in the layer toolbar (not as separate levels).
 - Older JSON is filled with missing library defaults so newly added parameters still appear in settings.